menu

 Occupations and Workforce

 Philip is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Philip is a city of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Philip who work in food service (18.34%), management occupations (13.97%), and office and administrative support (7.86%).
+Overall, Philip is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Philip who work in food service (17.57%), office and administrative support (11.72%), and management occupations (10.46%).

 Setting & Lifestyle

-Philip’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Philip’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small city, Philip does not have a public transit system used by locals to get to and from work.